libgamera/GAMERA/docs/inverse_compton_temp.md

 ---------------------------------

 In this section we will go through the steps to consider anisotropic fields.
-The first step is to give give an angular dependency to the target photon field.
-There are here 2 possibilities:
+The first step is to give an angular dependency to the target photon field.
+There are 2 possibilities:
  1. anisotropic beam of electrons
  2. isotropic distribution of electrons